laurichi13/my-first-repo/readme.md

 ## Contact

-I'm beginning to use twitter, and this is my account (https://twitter.com/13laurichi).
+I'm beginning to use twitter, and this is my [account](https://twitter.com/13laurichi).